Updated from the original article published March 16, 2022

 Esther told the King about the plight of her people; he was enraged, Haman was executed, and a counter-decree in defense of the Jews was issued.
 On the day chosen for their destruction, the Jews—as well as many non-Jews, on whom “fear of the Jews” had fallen—rose up and defeated their antisemitic enemies.
 Purim would be remembered throughout the ages as a time when instead of destruction, there was deliverance and, “the Jews had light and gladness, joy and honor.”

-It’s easy when writing a synopsis like this to oversimplify or leave out important context, so I encourage everyone to read the thrilling book of Esther yourself, as many Jews—and friends of the Jewish people—do every Purim.
+There's a danger when writing a synopsis like this to oversimplify or leave out important context, so I encourage everyone to read the thrilling book of Esther yourself, as many Jews—and friends of the Jewish people—do every Purim.

 "The similarities jump from the pages"

 The similarities between Israel’s situation then and now jump from the pages.
 Israel has many enemies who still seek its destruction.
-Interestingly enough, today it’s the nation of Iran—formerly Persia—that poses the greatest threat to Israel’s security.
+Interestingly enough, today it’s the nation of Iran—formerly Persia—that poses one of the greatest threats to Israel’s security.
 But there are also more modern-day Hamans closer to home.
 They’re in governments sanctioning Israel, at the United Nations condemning Israel, and in our universities proclaiming anti-Israel lies.
 Antisemitism is a slippery slope of ugliness that leads to horrific ends, the most prominent example being the Holocaust.

 The challenge to modern-day lovers of Israel